 The annual exclusion allows donors to give up to a certain amount each year to each person without triggering a taxable gift.
 As of 2018, you can give as much as $15,000 per recipient without the amount being taxable, which is up from the $14,000 annual exclusion in 2017.
 In addition, the unified credit allows each person to give away a certain amount during his or her life in excess of the annual exclusion and at their death before paying any gift or estate taxes.
 Under current law, the credit equates to $11.2 million in gifts per person, which means a person could give away $11.2 million during his or her lifetime before owing any gift taxes.
 As a result, it’s unlikely that any gift taxes would be due on the vast majority of gifts made.

-Gifts of Assets Other Than Cash
+Gifts of Non-Cash Assets

 When you receive assets other than money, such as stocks or land, your basis for the gifted property is the same as the donor’s basis.
 Though you don’t pay taxes on any gains immediately, the basis will determine how much income that you pay taxes on when you sell the assets.
 For example, if a donor gives you stock she bought for $40 a share year five years ago, your basis is $40 a share.
 If you sell the stock for $60 a share, you must pay income taxes on $20 of income, but only after you sell the stock and realize the gain.
 This rule is different than if you inherit assets, which receive a step-up in basis to the full fair market value as of the decedent’s date of death.